craigfurman/github-jira-bridge/README.md

 Configure all of the environment variables found in [`config.go`](./config.go), according to your particular jira/github projects.

 Configure a github webhook for issues events, with the URL set to `${CLOUD_FUNCTION_BASE_URL}/github`.
 Generate a random webhook secret and configure this in both the webhook, and the relevent environment variable.

+Configure a jira webhook for issues events, with the URL set to `${CLOUD_FUNCTION_BASE_URL}/jira?token=abcd`.
+Set the JQL filter to `labels = from-github`.
+Generate a random webhook secret and configure this in both the token query parameter, and the relevent environment variable.

 ## Contributing